o19s/opensearch-hybrid-search-optimization/README.md

 This repository packages a couple of notebooks that help you understand hybrid search in OpenSearch and provide support to find the best configuration for your application.

+You can find a [video walkthrough of the notebooks on YouTube](https://youtu.be/eU7Ihc61ang)

 ### Prepare OpenSearch

 To enable hybrid search queries in OpenSearch a few requirements must be met.
 This notebook handles the necessary steps: from enabling the ML Commons plugin to creating an ingest pipeline taking care of creating and indexing embeddings.